microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/css_selectors.md

 # CSS Selectors

 A selector is used to identify what items to modify.
-You can use selectors to identify an individual element, all elements of a particular type, elements with certain attributes or groupings, or even identify items based on their location in a page.
+You can use selectors to identify an individual element, all elements of a particular type, elements with certain attributes or groupings, or even identify items based on their location on a page.

 ## Declaration block

 A declaration block is a list of declarations contained within braces.
-Each individual declaration consists of a property, a colon (":"), and a value.
-If a block has multiple declarations, they must be separated by a semi-colon(";").
+Each declaration consists of a property, a colon (":"), and a value.
+If a block has multiple declarations, they must be separated by a semi-colon (";").

 ## Selecting elements

-To select all elements of a particular type, such as `a`, `strong` or `div`, you simply use the name of the element.
-If you wanted to make all `p` elements blue, you could use the following:
+To select all elements of a particular type, such as `a`, `strong`, or `div`, you simply use the name of the element.
+If you want to make all `p` elements blue, you could use the following:

 ``` css
 p{